| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 vacuum walls.
 The only source of contamination in a turbopump is

+in the bearings, making clean-bearing technology critically important.
 Materials normally used to lubricate sliding surfaces tend to be

 organic fluids or semifluids.
 They tend to have vapor pressures